CfSOtago/GREENGridData/docs/README.md

 Access to the data:

  * Link to anonymised data archive (when live via [ReShare](http://reshare.ukdataservice.ac.uk/)) which includes:
-   - powerData.zip: 1 minute power demand data for each household.
+   - powerData.zip: 1 minute power demand data for each circuit in each household.
 One file per household;
    - ggHouseholdAttributesSafe.csv.zip: anonymised household attribute data;
    - checkPlots.zip:
       - simple line charts of mean power per month per year for each circuit monitored for each household.
 These are a useful check;